axelarnetwork/axelar-docs/pages/validator/external-chains/aurora.md

 crontab -e
 ```

-and add this line to the end of the file:
+and add this line to the end of it:

 ```
 @reboot /root/work/tunnel.sh